simon-void/ksv4ever/README.md

 But assuming a case where the csv source is truely big (like gigabytes big), and a lot of instances get discarded because of this filter, it can be a reasonable idea to filter those rows out before computation time and memory is wasted on them.

+#### Origin

+This library came into being as a fork of the [ksv library](https://github.com/whichdigital/ksv) which I created during my time working for [Which?](https://www.which.co.uk/).

+I decided to fork it, so that I can continue to take care of it.